Table of Contents

 Based right in the middle of Bali, Indonesia, the town of Ubud is the ideal base.
 Not only are there plenty of things to do during an Ubud itinerary, but you can reach most places on the island for a day trip.
 In this guide, I’ll share my tips for 3 days in Ubud including where to stay, what to do and how to get around.

 I spent a month living in Ubud last year while travelling Bali solo so it’s somewhere I feel at home.
-Ubud may have been a Bali hidden gem 15 years ago but nowadays, it’s on every Southeast Asia bucket list.
+Ubud may have been a Bali hidden gem 15 years ago but not anymore.
 Luckily, if you know where to escape the crowds, you can experience the best of both worlds.

-Indulge in a few smoothie bowls, maybe a flower bath if you wish, then nip into the rice fields for peace, quiet and cheap, authentic cuisine.
+Indulge in a few smoothie bowls for your Southeast Asia bucket list, maybe a flower bath if you wish, then nip into the rice fields for peace, quiet and cheap, authentic cuisine.

 Bali SIM card (30 days, 6GB)